zelonepair/personal_portfolio/README.md

 ## Deployment (GitHub Pages)

 This repo is ready for project-level GitHub Pages hosting (`https://zelonepair.github.io/personal_portfolio`).
-The canonical domain for outreach is `https://jendau.com`, so update `astro.config.mjs` once that custom domain is wired to GitHub Pages.
+The site is configured to serve from the custom domain `https://jendau.com` (see `public/CNAME` and `astro.config.mjs`).
+In GitHub, set the Pages custom domain to `jendau.com` so the DNS + SSL line up.

 1. Push or merge into `main`.
 2. The workflow in `.github/workflows/deploy.yml` installs dependencies, runs `npm run build`, and